 And what of the next 5 years?

-PassFort is a complete compliance solution, not a point solution.
+PassFort is now a complete customer lifecycle management solution, no longer solely a point solution for data checks.
 It’s a loss for us every time a compliance analyst has to go out of PassFort to do their job.
 We have built KYC and KYB as first-class citizens in the platform.
 Onboarding a company or onboarding an individual are very similar and we have tried to keep them as consistent as possible and that feeds through to the features we're building right now and will continue to focus on.

 It’s been exciting to have worked on more complex, global compliance deployments already and the solution scales very effectively.
 The next area of focus for us will be one of completeness around the onboarding process.